terrencegf/bitwarden-portal/README.md

 ## Roadmap
 - Self-signed certificate with docker-compose (not only by local build).
 - Output logs.
-- Attachments backup and transfer
+- Attachments backup and transfer.

 ## Self-Signed Certificate
 **[WIP**]